michael-womack/michael-womack/README.md

 ## Hi there 👋
-💻 Software Engineering Student | Python & Data-Driven Apps
+💻 Software Engineering Student | Data Science & Data-Driven Apps
 📊 Building desktop tools with tkinter, pandas, and matplotlib
 🧪 Past experience in biotechnology and pharmaceutical industries